18F/Dot-Net-Encasement/README.md

 ## Adding CORS support

-Now that we understand how requests are routed, parameters are bound and values returned, let's add some additional functionality that will be needed by our Web API application.
+Now that we understand how requests are routed and how parameters are bound and values returned, let's add some additional functionality that will be needed by our Web API application.

 You may have noticed that when we bootstrapped our Web API application, a directory called `wwwroot` was created.
-This is typically where [static resources are stored and served from](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/static-files).
+This is typically where [static resources are stored](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/static-files).
 We're not going to be using static files that access the RESTful API we're creating - instead, we're going to create an API that serves requests from other hosts.
 To do this, we'll need to enable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 To do this, we need to modify the file `Startup.cs`.

 Open the `Startup.cs` file and add the following to the `ConfigureServices` method before the call to `services.AddMvc();`: